MicrosoftDocs/power-platform/power-platform/guidance/white-papers/migrating-from-default-environment.md

 #### Audiences

-In the migration process there are typically different audiences involved in communication.
+ In the migration process, there are typically different audiences involved in communication.
 Here are the most typical key stakeholders and their roles:

 - **App owners**: App owners are individuals or teams responsible for the development, maintenance, and management of specific applications.
 They have in-depth knowledge of the functionality, workflow, and configuration of their applications.
 Communication with app owners is crucial to understanding their app-specific requirements, gathering feedback, addressing concerns, and ensuring a smooth migration of their apps to the new environment.
 - **App users**: App users are the individuals who utilize the applications regularly to perform their tasks or workflows.
 They may have varying levels of technical expertise and familiarity with the applications.
 Communication with app users is important to inform them about the migration, provide updates on any changes or disruptions that may occur, offer training or support to ensure a seamless transition, and minimize any impact on their day-to-day operations.